GameDevRafael/GameDevRafael/README.md

 > Game Developer | 3D Modeler | Software Engineer with a passion for Java

 ## About Me
-Welcome to my creative space, where code meets imagination and passion for projects never stops growing!
-I'm a software engineer and 3D artist currently associated with **ISEL (Instituto Superior De Engenharia De Lisboa)**, specializing in Java, game mechanics, AI systems, and 3D modeling.
+Welcome to my creative space, where I store lots of projects ranging from creative areas to more logical focused environments.
+I'm a software engineer currently associated with **ISEL (Instituto Superior De Engenharia De Lisboa)**, specializing in Java, game mechanics, web development and 3D modeling.

-My projects revolve around things I love: game programming, 3D modeling, web development, and problem-solving with code.
+My projects revolve around things I love: game programming, 3D modeling, web development and problem-solving with code.
 I focus on creating experiences that are both useful and fun, all while challenging myself to learn something new with every line of code.

 ## 🚀 Featured Projects